abelokopytov/spot/README.md

 # spot
 Software for peripheral vision experiments with two smartphones.
+Smartphone's display characterization is in the file DisplayCharacterization.xlsx

 Both smartphones are Samsung Galaxy S8.
 One smartphone is called Checker ("Central") and is placed in the center of the primeter arc, other smartphone is called Test ("Periph") and can move along the arc (see Fig.1).
 Smartphones are in "landscape" mode.

 <p align="center">
 <img src="https://github.com/abelokopytov/spot/raw/master/figs/fig_1.png" width=50%>